Support Home Experiment Builder Experiment Tree Nodes

 Enter the name of the branch that the participant will be directed down if they match its criteria.

-Note: Group names MUST be unique and the Group field cannot be left empty.
+Group names must be unique and the Group field cannot be left empty.
 Each group name cannot be more than 128 characters long.

 Rule